-The eastern half of the EPL falls inside the Windhoek-Gobabis Subterranean Water Control Area (Extension) as set forth in the Government Notice 47 of 26 March 1976 (Figure 7-11).
-This meant that Government regulated groundwater usage in this area and all other groundwater related activities like drilling, cleaning or deepening of boreholes and rates of water abstraction.
-All groundwater remains the property of the Government of Namibia.
-The new Water Resources Management Act, Act No. 11 of 2013 requires that all boreholes be registered and that permission to drill be obtained prior to drilling, even outside of these previously declared water control areas.
+A small portion of the EPL (southeast corner) is inside the Windhoek-Gobabis Subterranean Water Control Area (Extension).
+This water control area is set forth in the Government Notice 47 of 26 March 1976 (Figure 7-9).
+Under the old legislation, Government strictly regulates groundwater usage in this area and all other groundwater related activities like drilling, cleaning or deepening of boreholes and rates of water abstraction.
+The new Water Resources Management Act of 2013 has however now extended most of these regulations to all groundwater usage in Namibia.
+The Act requires that all boreholes be registered and that permission to drill be obtained prior to drilling.
 Groundwater abstraction and effluent disposal is also regulated.
+All groundwater remains the property of the Namibia government.

 The EPL also forms part of a groundwater basin, the South Eastern Kalahari Basin.
 It should be noted that groundwater does not strictly follow the basin boundaries.
-Groundwater Basin committees will be formed under the new act which will likely also give more power to groundwater users in a basin area to ensure sustainability of groundwater usage, but also encourage the optimal usage of groundwater.
+Groundwater Basin committees will also be formed under the new Water Resources Management Act and it will likely give more powers to groundwater users in a basin, to not only ensure sustainability of groundwater usage, but also encourage the optimal usage of groundwater.

 Local groundwater flow is expected to take place through primary porosity in the surface cover (Kalahari Group), while it is expected to flow along fractures, faults, dykes/mineralised faults or along contact zones and other geological structures (secondary porosity) present within the underlying basement formations.
-Regional groundwater flow is expected to be in a south-eastern direction (Figure 7-11).
+Regional groundwater flow varies throughout the EPL, but is in the largest part of the EPL expected to be in an east to south-eastern direction Figure 7-9).